Who Are We

 This is not a contest of wills.
-Parental abduction, wrongful removal, and wrongful retention is child abuse and it must cease.
+Parental abduction, wrongful removal, and wrongful retention is child abuse, a crime, and it must cease.

 iStand Parent Network empowers parents to recover their children from international parental child abduction and wrongful retention and advocates for domestic and international policy reform that returns children home.

 The Crime of International Parental Kidnapping U.S. Helsinki Commission Briefing

 On October 25, 2017, Leo Zagaris, teen survivor of wrongful retention in Greece, shared his experiences of separation from his mother, sister and the life he'd known in Indiana during a live-stream briefing to the Commission on Cooperation and Security in Europe, also known as the Helsinki Commission.

 He was joined by his mother, iStand Co-Founder Alissa Zagaris, who successfully waged the fight to bring Leo home. iStand parent Augusto Frisancho, whose sons are abducted to Slovakia. iStand President and mother of a returned child Dr. Noelle Hunter also delivered remarks alongside Jeffery Morehouse, Mochi's father and executive director of Bring Abducted Children Home.

 The briefing was convened by Commission Co-Chairman U.S. Rep. Christopher Smith, a longtime advocate for children in Washington and around the globe.